Winter Eye Care Image

 How to Treat Dry Eyes

 Moisture, moisture, and more moisture!
-Keep a bottle of artificial tears handy and use as per suggested.
+Keep a bottle of artificial tears handy and use it as suggested.
 People with dry eyes often use them before going to bed.
 This will help prevent the evaporation of fluids and thus soothe the itchy, burning sensation to help your eyes recover overnight.

 Make sure to take breaks throughout the day.
 Just take five minutes from whatever you’re doing and close your eyes.
 They’ll thank you for the much-needed rest!